Rockfire Resources PLC 2022 Review

 The Board has adopted a code of conduct which provides a framework for ethical decision-making and actions across the Group.
 The code of conduct reiterates the Group’s commitment to integrity and fair dealing in its business affairs and its duty of care to all employees, contractors and stakeholders.

-Employees are assessed on their performance and their adherence to The Code of Conduct through their annual performance review.
+Each Board member’s adherence to the Group’s code of conduct is assessed annually.
+Employees are assessed on their performance and their adherence to the code of conduct through their annual performance review.

-Maintain governance structures and processes that are fit for purpose and support good decision making by the board.
+Principle 9 – Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 BOARD PROGRAMME